 Even after symptoms have improved, be sure to use the antibiotic as directed.
 Failing to take all the medicine can lead to recurring infection and resistance of bacteria to antibiotic medications.
 Talk with your doctor or pharmacist about what to do if you accidentally miss a dose.

 If your child has certain conditions, your child's doctor may recommend a procedure to drain fluid from the middle ear.
 If your child has repeated, long-term ear infections (chronic otitis media) or continuous fluid buildup in the ear after an infection cleared up (otitis media with effusion), your child's doctor may suggest this procedure.

 During an outpatient surgical procedure called a myringotomy, a surgeon creates a tiny hole in the eardrum that enables him or her to suction fluids out of the middle ear.
 A tiny tube (tympanostomy tube) is placed in the opening to help ventilate the middle ear and prevent the buildup of more fluids.
-Some tubes are intended to stay in place for six months to a year and then fall out on their own.
+Some tubes are intended to stay in place for four to 18 months and then fall out on their own.
 Other tubes are designed to stay in longer and may need to be surgically removed.

 The eardrum usually closes up again after the tube falls out or is removed.

 Chronic infection that results in a hole or tear in the eardrum — called chronic suppurative otitis media — is difficult to treat.
 It's often treated with antibiotics administered as drops.
 You may receive instructions on how to suction fluids out through the ear canal before administering drops.

 Children who have frequent infections or who have persistent fluid in the middle ear will need to be monitored closely.
 Talk to your doctor about how often you should schedule follow-up appointments.
 Your doctor may recommend regular hearing and language tests.